Mental Health First Aid:

 In addition to courses that are available for individual enrollment, you can also request a customized group Mental Health First Aid course.

-There is a $25 materials fee for these two-day courses.
+There is a $25 materials fee for these courses.
 Fairfax County government employees attend free of charge.

 Mental Health First Aid uses role-playing and simulations to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect people to professional, peer, social, and self-help care.
 Participants do not learn to diagnose, nor how to provide any therapy or counseling – rather, participants gain concrete tools and answers to key questions like "What can I do?" and "Where can someone find help?" and a core five-step action plan to support someone developing signs and symptoms of mental illness or in an emotional crisis.